nauradhiy/Crude_Oil_Price_Forecasting/README.md

 ## Business Problem Statement

 Despite the availability of historical oil price data, analysts and policymakers often lack a structured, statistically validated forecasting framework for WTI prices.
-Without a reliable model, energy-related budget planning, subsidy policy decisions, and corporate hedging strategies rely on intuition rather than evidence — exposing institutions to unnecessary financial risk.
+Without a reliable model, energy-related budget planning, subsidy policy decisions, and corporate hedging strategies rely on intuition rather than evidence, exposing institutions to unnecessary financial risk.

 ## Why This Project Matters